 Coverage shall be extended to all insurable employees and their insurable dependents, following the period of exclusion provided by the terms of the master insurance policy.
 All employees and dependents’ participation and coverage shall be solely governed by the terms and conditions of the master insurance contract as signed by the City and the insurance carrier.
 Coverage shall be extended to only those employees while in an active pay status.
 Employees on an approved absence without pay may elect to continue their group coverage by directly paying the city the total premium cost during their absence.

 The dollar amount of the City’s portion of the monthly health insurance premium (not including dental, vision, disability or life insurance) shall be added to employee gross pay effective January 1, 2009, subject to the limits described here.
 The purpose of adding the City’s portion of the health insurance premium amount to gross pay is solely to increase the employee’s pay for calculating retirement contributions by the employer, employee and state.
 The higher gross pay and retirement contributions are expected, but are not guaranteed, to produce a retirement benefit that is greater than without this additional gross pay.
-The employee recognizes that the added gross pay and his/her required retirement contribution may reduce net pay and may have tax implications.
+The employee recognizes that the added gross pay and their required retirement contribution may reduce net pay and may have tax implications.
 Adding the City’s portion of the health insurance premium to gross pay for retirement purposes only does not affect and shall not be included in the computation of any other pay or benefits or the calculation of any rate of pay, including but not limited to the regular hourly rate, any cost-of-living increase, overtime, longevity, special certification pay, holiday pay, standby, callback, higher classification and special assignment pay.

 Employees are required to purchase the City’s health insurance.
 Employees shall contribute the employer’s share of the health insurance premium, in the dollar amount identified below, and the employee’s share of the health insurance premium to the City for deposit in the health insurance fund.
 If the employee elects, the contribution may be made before local, state or federal taxes are deducted from the employee’s gross pay (pre-tax contribution).
 If the employee does not make this election, the contribution will be made after appropriate taxes are withheld from gross pay (post-tax contribution).